storageos/storageos.github.io/_docs/platforms/rancher/install/kubernetes.md

 1. Define the StorageOS cluster installation

-    > The installation can be described by using a Yaml format or filling the Rancher form.
+    > The installation can be described by using a Yaml format or filling out the Rancher form.

     &nbsp;

-    It is suggested to ensure the right values for the following options:
+    It is suggested to set the values for the following options:
     - [Cluster Operator]({%link _docs/reference/cluster-operator/index.md %}) NameSpace
     - Container Images to be used (if using private registries)
     - Conditional bootstrap of StorageOS after installing the Cluster Operator